yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 ---
 ## Learning Objectives

 We’ve spent sometime in gaining a reasonable understanding of running a docker container.
 Sometimes, we have to go bit further to customise docker images by adding missing software tools or any package dependencies you need for your  analysis.
-How can you re-use modified image for later use or even share it with other collaborators.
+And the we want to re-use customised image later or share it with other collaborators.
 This brings us to the point of sharing your image with others!

 Upon completion of this session, you will learn: